GBalannik/CMPINF0010-Project/README.md

 # CMPINF0010-Project
 Week6 Project

-This is a perosnalized calculator application!
+This is a personalized calculator application!
+Written by a couple of Hacks

+Asks for name and does calculator things.